ARLJohnston/jira-clone/README.md

 # jira-clone
 [![codecov](https://codecov.io/github/ARLJohnston/jira-clone/graph/badge.svg?token=G9YO8HYCDG)](https://codecov.io/github/ARLJohnston/jira-clone)

 Jira clone using Go, gRPC, immutability and HTMX

-The prerequisites to running the project are stored in the [./flake.nix]flake devShell buildInputs
+The prerequisites to running the project are stored in the [./flake.nix](flake devShell) buildInputs

 ## Workflow
 Nix is used to manage dependencies, run tests and build the project